Meadow’s quiet beauty. Quail’s clear whistle. Pheasant’s magnificent plumage. Set your sights.

 – Kira Boulder, CO

-For the past five years, we have been releasing Ringneck Pheasants on our property to increase the wild pheasant population.
-In the past year alone, we have released over 2,000 pheasants.
-As a result, our Game Resort’s 4,000 acres are some of the most plentiful pheasant hunting grounds around.
+Here at longmeadow we release between 3 and 5 thousand birds each year.
+As a result our wild bird population is really making a come back.
+Our Game Resort’s 4,000 acres are some of the most plentiful pheasant hunting grounds around.
 Male pheasants are among one of the most popular and recognizable birds at our Game Resort.
 Their bright colors and long tails make them a game bird favorite in North America, Europe, Australia and some parts of Asia.

 Come enjoy one of our guided hunts and take advantage of our knowledgeable guides and seasoned hunting dogs.